torvalds/linux/Documentation/process/stable-kernel-rules.rst

 ********

-Send the patch, after verifying that it follows the above rules, to stable@vger.kernel.org and mention the kernel version you wish it to be applied to.
+Send the patch, after verifying that it follows the above rules, to stable@vger.kernel.org and mention the kernel versions you wish it to be applied to.
 When doing so, you must note the upstream commit ID in the changelog of your submission with a separate line above the commit text, like this: